-There’s no doubt that visiting a national park is a little different than it was pre-COVID-19.
-The parks were closed when the pandemic hit earlier this year, and they’re all at different stages of reopening: Visitors may find that some roads or facilities remain closed, as are some visitor’s centers, for example, including those at Shenandoah and Canyonlands National Parks.
-And you’ll want to check each state’s rules before visiting: some states with popular parks, such as Acadia in Maine, have 14-day quarantine rules in effect for out-of-state visitors (in Maine you can also show proof of a recent negative Covid-19 test).
+Visiting a national park is undoubtedly different than it was before the pandemic.
+Although every park has reopened, some roads or facilities may remain closed or only partially available to visitors.
+At Shenandoah National Park, for example, theaters and exhibits are closed in the visitor centers, though stores are open to a limited number of guests, and rangers and staff are available to answer questions and provide assistance.
+And you’ll want to check each state’s rules before visiting: some states with popular parks, such as Acadia in Maine, have 14-day quarantine rules for out-of-state visitors (in Maine you can also show proof of a recent negative COVID-19 test).

 The National Park Service (NPS) is encouraging but not requiring visitors to wear face masks in its parks.
 Yellowstone’s website asks visitors to “wear face-coverings in high-visitation areas and inside visitor facilities.”
-But some properties, such as hotels, within parks may be more assertive in asking guests to wear them.
+But some third-party vendors, such as Xanterra, which manages everything from restaurants to lodges at parks such as the Grand Canyon and Yellowstone, have implemented mandatory mask requirements at their properties.
 Health officials consider wearing masks that cover the nose and mouth a crucial infection-prevention measure.

 NPS officials are also asking visitors to follow social distancing practices, and you may find changes such as plexiglass shields in visitor centers and stores to protect against coronavirus transmission.
 Social distancing, however, is not guaranteed.
 Glacier National Park has warned visitors that on some popular trails, “passing within six feet of others is unavoidable.”
 Large crowds — often not wearing masks — have been reported at popular sites such as Yellowstone’s “Old Faithful.”

-Here’s more on what visitors can expect at some of the big parks, and information on whether visiting these destinations is safe for you, for park workers and for communities.
-(Note: Before visiting a specific National Park Service site, be sure to check its web page for updates and alerts.)
+Here’s more on what visitors can expect at some of the big parks and whether they’re safe for you, for park workers and for communities.
+Note: Before visiting a specific National Park Service site, be sure to check its web page for updates and alerts.

 Can I go to any national park now?

 All 62 national parks have reopened, but things can change quickly.
-On July 1, Big Bend National Park in Texas closed until further notice when a park resident tested positive for COVID-19.
+On July 1, Big Bend National Park in Texas closed for more than a month when a park resident tested positive for COVID-19.
 The availability of services and facilities can vary from park to park, and some parks may restrict the number of visitors (Yosemite, for example, is using a reservation system).